flexih/CorePlayer.Swift/README.md

 ## How To Get Started
 - Just compile source files
-- Or make a framework by yourself
+- Or make it a framework by yourself

 ## Architecture